 Odd Number of Teams

-If you have an odd number of teams and you want to give no more than one game per week, you can give bye weeks by reducing the number of games.
+If you have an odd number of teams and you want to give no more than one game per week, you'll want to follow this formula to create a standard round robin schedule with byes:

 Example 1: